meerkatone/rust_diff/README.md

 2. Go to Tools → Binary Diffing (Rust)
 3. Select a target BNDB file to compare against
 4. The plugin will analyze both binaries and display results

-## License

-Licensed under the Apache License, Version 2.0.
-See the plugin metadata for full license text.

-## Contributing

-This plugin is designed for defensive security analysis and binary research.
-Extensions and improvements to matching algorithms, similarity metrics, and export formats are welcome.